-Almost all the cities in Veneto had and have ‘bigoli in sauce’ days, when this pasta is prepared with salted sardines, plus a variety of other ingredients which differ from city to city.
-However, it is also traditionally served with turnip greens and sausage, swordfish and cherry tomatoes, gorgonzola cheese or with goose and porcini mushrooms, or just with the porcini.
-Whichever bigoli dish you choose to try, if you haven’t eaten bigoli before, I guarantee you will love them!
+Almost all the cities in Veneto had and have ‘bigoli in sauce’ days.
+On these occasions, this pasta is prepared with salted sardines, plus a variety of other ingredients which differ from city to city.
+However, it is also traditionally served with turnip greens and sausage or swordfish and cherry tomatoes.
+Gorgonzola cheese or goose and porcini mushrooms are other popular condiments.
+Whichever bigoli dish you choose to try, if you haven’t eaten bigoli before, I guarantee you will love it!